Mobility on Demand Sandbox Program

-- Enhance the customer experience by providing each individual equitable, accessible, traveler-centric service leveraging public transportation’s long-standing capability and traditional role in this respect.
+- Enhance the customer experience by providing each individual with equitable, accessible, traveler-centric service leveraging public transportation’s long-standing capability and traditional role in this respect

 - Enhance transit industry preparedness for MOD

-- Assist the transit industry to develop the ability to integrate MOD practices with existing transit service
+- Assist the transit industry with integrating MOD practices into existing transit service

 - Validate the technical and institutional feasibility of innovative MOD business models, and document MOD best practices that may emerge from the demonstrations